China's grand makeover plan a work in progress; fuzzy on implementation

 To ease the spending burden on local governments, Beijing is willing to assume greater responsibility for spending on social security, healthcare and education and take over expenses on environmental protection and food safety, people familiar with the discussions say.

-Some provinces may be allowed to issue bonds to help cover expenses linked to the urbanization push but most indebted local governments will be shut out of the debt market, they say.
+Some provinces may be allowed to issue bonds to help cover expenses linked to the urbanisation push but most indebted local governments will be shut out of the debt market, they say.

 Beijing is also pushing land reforms that would allow farmers to sell land when they leave villages.
 Currently, they cannot sell their land freely and often get a fraction of the market value as compensation from local governments.
 Many do not leave their farms for fear of land grabs by local governments for development.